Hotmoka/hotmoka/tutorial/Takamaka.md

 works with Tendermint version 0.32.11, that can be downloaded in executable form from [https://github.com/tendermint/tendermint/releases/tag/v0.32.11](https://github.com/tendermint/tendermint/releases/tag/v0.32.11).
-Be sure that you download that executable and install it on a place that is found from the command-line path of your computer.
+Be sure that you download that executable and install it on a place that is part of the command-line path of your computer.
 This means that, if you run the following command from a shell:

 ```shell